tianw52/Music-Popularity-with-Econ-and-Happiness/RUNNING.md

 ### Output files produced:

-- **[`cleaned_data/top200_year.csv`](cleaned_data/top200_year.csv)**: A CSV file that contains metadata (track ID, artists, duration, artist genres, total number of streams, average number of streams, number of weeks on chart, and our ranking out of 200) about the top 200 Spotify tracks per country and year.
+- **[`cleaned_data/spotify_clean`](cleaned_data/spotify_clean)**: A directory with the csv file that contains metadata (track ID, artists, duration, artist genres, total number of streams, average number of streams, number of weeks on chart, and our ranking out of 200) about the top 200 Spotify tracks per country and year.

 ---

-Using [`top200_year.csv`](cleaned_data/top200_year.csv) from the previous step, we need to extract the artist genres for each country and year:
+Using [`cleaned_data/spotify_clean`](cleaned_data/spotify_clean) from the previous step, we need to extract the artist genres for each country and year:

 ```
-spark-submit ETL/genre_artist_etl.py cleaned_data/top200_year.csv cleaned_data/genres_by_artist
+spark-submit ETL/genre_artist_etl.py cleaned_data/spotify_clean cleaned_data/genres_by_artist
 ```

 ### Output files produced: